Q. I need help. Can you answer some of my questions?

 Q. When should I declare an economics major?

 A. We recommend that you first complete Economics 101 and Economics 102 before declaring a major because these introductory courses will give you an overview of the field and help you decide whether you are interested in pursuing an economics major.

 Q. I’ve decided to be an economics major!
 How do I declare?

 A. Congratulations!
 Now that you’ve decided to major in economics, you should first fill out the online Economics Interest Form.
 You will then need to select an economics professor who you would like as your academic advisor.
 Bring a major declaration form to your preferred advisor for their signature.
-After you have obtained your advisor's signature, drop off your major declaration form in the basket outside Fowler 303 to receive the department chair's signature.
+After you have obtained your advisor's signature, you can email the department chair for an electronic signature or drop off your form to the Econ Department Office for a signature.

 Q. What are the graduation requirements?